-Advance Directives Frequently Asked Questions
+Frequently Asked Questions About Advance Directives

 What is the difference between a Living Will and Durable Power of Attorney for Health Care?

 Both fall under the umbrella of Health Care Advance Directives.
 A living will instructs health care providers to withhold or withdraw medical treatment under certain circumstances.
 In most states, this only applies in the case of a terminal illness or near-death situation in which the patient will die shortly without medical intervention.
-Living wills do not allow for a surrogate to make decisions for you.
+Living will do not allow for a surrogate to make decisions for you.
 Durable Power of Attorney for Health Care (or Health Care Proxy) is a document in which you appoint someone else to make all medical treatment decisions for you if you can’t make them for yourself.
 The person you name is called your agent, proxy, representative or surrogate.
 You can also include instructions for decision-making.

 Are Advance Directives legally binding?

 Advance Directive laws merely give doctors and others immunity if they follow your valid advance directive.
-Doctors can always refuse to comply with your wishes if they have an objection of conscience or consider your wishes medically inappropriate.
+Doctors can always refuse to comply with your wishes if they have any objection of conscience or consider your wishes medically inappropriate.
 However, they may have an obligation to transfer you to another health care provider who will comply.
 The only reliable strategy is to discuss your values and wishes with your health care providers ahead of time, to make sure they are clear about what you want and are willing to support your wishes.

 Does an Advance Directive mean “do not treat”?